wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    <br /><br />

 Fire extinguisher classes:
-   * Class A extinguishers are used for ordinary combustibles.
+   * Class A - ordinary combustibles.
-   * Class B extinguishers are used for flammable liquids and flammable gases.
+   * Class B - flammable liquids and flammable gases.
-   * Class C extinguishers are used for electrical equipment.
+   * Class C - electrical equipment.
-   * Class D extinguishers are used for combustible metals.
+   * Class D - combustible metals.
-   * Class K extinguishers are used for cooking oil or fat.
+   * Class K - cooking oil or fat.
    <br /><br />

 A preaction extinguisher operates like a dry pipe system except that the sprinkler head holds a thermal-fusible link that must melt before the water is released.
 This is currently the recommended system for a computer room.